-- 1. Values include usual contrast media, equipment and materials.
-An additional charge may be warranted when special surgical trays and materials are provided by the physician. - 2.
-Values include consultation and written reports to the referring physician. - 3.
-X-ray findings and attending physician's written order for x-rays must be included with statement for x-ray services.
+- 1. Values include usual contrast media, equipment, and materials.
+An additional charge may be warranted when special surgical trays and materials are provided by the healthcare provider. - 2.
+Values include consultation and written reports to the referring healthcare provider. - 3.
+X-ray findings and attending healthcare provider's written order for x-rays must be included with statement for x-ray services.
 Bills unsupported by findings will not be paid. - 4.
 X-rays should be taken, reported, and be properly marked for identification and orientation in accordance with the accepted standard of radiologic practice in the State of Arizona.